 In this approach, if someone defects against you, you give them a second chance to cooperate before also defecting on them.

-This prevents a “death spiral” in which initial defection causes two algorithms to get locked in a cycle of defecting.
-Tit for two tats is a bit more vulnerable to algorithms that defect, so whether it’s better depends on the fraction of aggressive defectors in the pool.
+This prevents a ‘death spiral’ in which initial defection causes two algorithms to get locked in a cycle of defecting.
+However, tit for two tats is a bit more vulnerable to algorithms that defect, so whether it’s better depends on the fraction of aggressive defectors in the pool.

-Axelrod summed up the behavior of the characteristics of the most successful algorithms as follows:7
+Axelrod summed up the behaviour of the characteristics of the most successful algorithms as follows:7

-* Don’t be envious: focus on maximizing your own ‘score’, as opposed to ensuring your score is higher than your ‘partner’s’.
+Don’t be envious: focus on maximising your own ‘score,’ as opposed to ensuring your score is higher than your partners’.

 This probably isn’t a coincidence.
 Human societies have likely evolved norms that support good outcomes for the individuals and societies involved.